iDoc1/CountDown-iOS-App/README.md

 - Build an ad-hoc timer in a matter of seconds when a full workout is not needed
 - Track workout progress by viewing your workout history and adding notes
 - Customize timer feedback by choosing between sound or vibration
-- Create custom grip type that can be reused between different grips and workouts
+- Create custom grip types that can be reused between different grips and workouts

 ## License
 This app uses the GNU Affero General Public License.
 Copying and redistribution